-- 1. The grading plan shall be designed to insure that if a failure occurs in any storm drainage system, storm waters will drain away in overland swales without flooding buildings or adjacent properties. - 2.
-Positive drainage of all yard areas is required for all developments.
+1. The grading plan shall be designed to ensure that if a failure occurs in any storm drainage system, storm waters will drain away in overland swales without flooding buildings or adjacent properties.

+- Positive drainage of all yard areas is required for all developments.
 In special cases involving extreme vertical relief and wooded areas, isolated undrained potholes will be considered.
-These undrained areas must be provided with an easement for surface drainage and retention which will encompass the storm water storage level for two 100 year frequency storms plus one (1) foot of freeboard.

-- 3. Generally, residential lot drainage shall be split at the building; drainage from the front of the building shall drain to the road and drainage from the rear of the building shall drain to the rear lot line.
+These undrained areas must be provided with an easement for surface drainage and retention which will encompass the storm water storage level for two 100-year frequency storms plus one (1) foot of freeboard. - 3.
+Residential lot drainage shall be split at the building; drainage from the front of the building shall drain to the road and drainage from the rear of the building shall drain to the rear lot line.
 Rear to front surface drainage shall be avoided and will only be permitted under extreme topographic conditions.
 If rear to front drainage is permitted, only the drainage from the rear of the specific lot is allowed. - 4.
 Side yard swales shall be a minimum of 0.5 feet below the building brick ledge grade of the building and located a minimum of ten (10) feet away from the building.
 These swales shall prohibit any cross-lot drainage between neighboring homes. - 5.
 Rear to front lot drainage shall have protective drainage swales around the building.
 The high point of the swale shall generally be located a minimum distance of 15 feet off the rear of the building and generally one (1) foot (0.5 foot minimum) below the building brick ledge grade. - 6.
 Rear-yards shall be drained with swales and shallow ditches unless topographic features prevent surface drainage. - 7.
 Meet existing ground at the property boundaries.
-Construct an intercepting swale to prevent drainage onto adjacent property or lots. - 8.
-All building footing drains and sump pumps shall discharge into enclosed storm systems if available.
+Construct an intercepting swale to prevent drainage onto adjacent property or lots. - All building footing drains and sump pumps shall discharge into enclosed storm systems if available.
 When footing drains or sump pumps are discharged onto the ground surface, the point of discharge shall generally be in rearward directed away from side lot lines and road right-of-way. - 9.
-In residential developments with poor draining soils or high groundwater table, an enclosed drainage system for footing Drains/sump pumps discharge is required.
+In residential developments with poor draining soils or high groundwater table, an enclosed drainage system for footing drains/sump pumps discharge is required.
 (See Underdrain/Sump Pump Collection Systems). - 10.
-No rear yard drainage system shall be constructed until rear yard grading is completed and approved.
+No rear yard drainage system shall be constructed until rear yard grading is completed and approved. - 11.
+Flow arrows showing the proposed drainage pattern shall be included on the grading plan. - B. SLOPE REQUIREMENTS - 1.
+Protective perimeter slope: A minimum slope of five percent (5%) is required for areas within 10 feet of building perimeter. - 2.
+Minimum ground slope for any portion of the site shall be two percent (2%). - 3.
+Drainage swales along the side and rear property lines, and the protective swale around buildings shall have a minimum two percent (2%) slope unless an underdrain system is provided. - 4.
+Maximum ground slope for any graded portion of the site shall be twenty-five percent (25%) (one (1) vertical to four (4) horizontal).
+A maximum slope of thirty-three percent (33%) (one (1)